Start Dropshipping with $100: A Real Budget Breakdown

 The $100 Dropshipping Budget Breakdown

-Domain Name — $10 to $15
+Domain Name: $10 to $15

 A domain makes your store look more trustworthy than a default store URL.
-It also helps with branding, SEO, and customer confidence.
+It also helps with branding, SEO, and customer confidence. "yourbrand.com" reads as more credible than a long free subdomain, and providers like GoDaddy or Namecheap let you search and register available domains directly.

-Ecommerce Platform — $1 to $29
+Ecommerce Platform: $1 to $29

-Product Research Tools — $0
+Product Research Tools: $0

 - TikTok Creative Center for trending ads, hashtags, and product ideas

-- Amazon best sellers
+- Amazon best-seller lists

 - AliExpress trending products